Retrograde signaling: In neuroscience

-The primary purpose of retrograde neurotransmission is regulation of chemical neurotransmission.
+The primary purpose of retrograde neurotransmission is to regulate chemical neurotransmission.
 For this reason, retrograde neurotransmission allows neural circuits to create feedback loops.
-In the sense that retrograde neurotransmission mainly serves to regulate typical, anterograde neurotransmission, rather than to actually distribute any information, it is similar to electrical neurotransmission.
+Furthermore, retrograde neurotransmission mainly serves to regulate typical, anterograde neurotransmission, rather than to actually distribute any information – it is similar to electrical neurotransmission.

 In contrast to conventional (anterograde) neurotransmitters, retrograde neurotransmitters are synthesized in the postsynaptic neuron, and bind to receptors on the axon terminal of the presynaptic neuron.
 Additionally, retrograde signaling initiates a signaling cascade that focuses on the presynaptic neuron.
-Once retrograde signaling is initiated, there is an increase in action potentials that begin in the presynaptic neuron, which directly impacts the postsynaptic neuron by increasing the number of its receptors.
+Once retrograde signaling is initiated, an increase in action potentials begins in the presynaptic neuron, which directly impacts the postsynaptic neuron by increasing the number of its receptors.

-Endocannabinoids like anandamide are known to act as retrograde messengers, as is nitric oxide.
+Endocannabinoids like anandamide are known to act as retrograde messengers – as is nitric oxide.

-Retrograde signaling may also play a role in long-term potentiation (LTP), a proposed mechanism of learning and memory, although this is controversial.
+Retrograde signaling may also play a role in long-term potentiation (LTP), a proposed mechanism of learning and memory, although this is still controversial.